jackdewinter/pymarkdown/docs/rules/rule_md005.md

 As mentioned above, the indentation of Ordered List elements supports both left alignment and right alignment.
-This means that either of these two formats is acceptable:
+This means that either of these two formats are acceptable:

 ```Markdown
 1. Item